GuilhermeNobre/python-planets/README.md

 # python-planets
-A program the simulate effects of gravity using Python and PyGame
+A program the simulate effects of gravity using Python and PyGame to show how the gravity works on solar systems.